 2. Age Is Just a Number

-Colon is older than six managers in the MLB.
+Colon was older than six managers in the MLB at this point.
 His career has lasted longer than celebrities like Lorde have been alive.
 This goes to show that it’s never too late to teach an old dog new tricks… even for digital marketing.

 Used to cold calling?
 Try LinkedIn networking instead.

-On email all day?
-Install a chatbot on your website.
+Powering through emails all day?
+Install a chat plugin (or chatbot) on your website.

 3. Round Is a Shape